bkimmett/polynomial-byzantine/README.md

 * `debug_rb_accept` (default `True`) - Prints out all reliable broadcast messages a node accepts.
 Technically prints twice - once before a message is filtered by the adversary, and once after it comes back.
 This is the easy way to keep tabs on all messages a node receives.
 * `debug_byz` (default `True`) - Prints out various logging messages relating to the state of the byzantine agreement instance in general, and Modified-Bracha in particular.
 Probably best kept on.
 * `debug_show_coinboards` (default `True`) - Once a node's view of the blackboard is complete, the node will print it.
+* `default_target` (default `False`) - The adversary will try to promote this value as its chosen value.
+Note that the simulation was mostly tested with 'False' as the default.
+In the event of unexpected behavior, please contact me (see below).

 **In `multibyz_kingsaia_adversary.py`:**